-The following previously rezoned sites, listed below and shown on the Island Proposals Map, are zoned for the purpose of delivering 80% Category A social rent affordable housing and 20% Category A affordable housing for purchase on each site.
+The following previously rezoned site, listed below and shown on the Island Proposals Map, is zoned for the purpose of delivering 80% Category A social rent affordable housing and 20% Category A affordable housing for purchase on site.
 Planning permission for other forms of development will not be approved.

-Where necessary, the sites will be acquired by the States on behalf of the public, if needs be by compulsory purchase, in order to ensure that they are brought forward for the development of affordable homes.
+Where necessary, the site will be acquired by the States on behalf of the public, if needs be by compulsory purchase, in order to ensure that it's brought forward for the development of affordable homes.

-- Field 873, Bel Royal, St Lawrence (0.9 acres/ 2.0 vergées); 1. - Field 274, St. Clement (2.5 acres/5.5 vergées); 2.
+1. Field 873, Bel Royal, St Lawrence (0.9 acres/ 2.0 vergées);

-The development of Category A social rent affordable housing and Category A affordable housing for purchase on each site will be regulated through the award of planning permission and planning obligation agreements.
+The development of Category A social rent affordable housing and Category A affordable housing for purchase on this site will be regulated through the award of planning permission and planning obligation agreements.

-The potential number and type of homes that could be provided on these sites will be considered in development briefs to be issued, as supplementary planning guidance, by the Minister for Planning and Environment.
+The potential number and type of homes that could be provided on this site will be considered in a development brief to be issued, as supplementary planning guidance, by the Minister for Planning and Environment.